 Prosecution of aggravated burglary and s.18 offence in Newcastle Crown Court.
 Issues as to application of hearsay provisions for witnesses in fear and further complex issues in relation to joint enterprise principles.

-Led by Paul Greaney QC for defence in attempted murder trial in Carlisle Crown Court, a case attracting local and some national media attention following Attorney General’s decision to refer sentence to the Court of Appeal.
+Led by Paul Greaney KC for defence in attempted murder trial in Carlisle Crown Court, a case attracting local and some national media attention following Attorney General’s decision to refer sentence to the Court of Appeal.